Last updated on August 18th, 2019 at 05:31 pm

 This is a problem that can lead to missed business calls and texts.
 This can mean missed business and money.

 Many users have complained that the voicemail system isn’t as bad but is still highly complicated.
 For most users, the problem was trying to record a simple voicemail greeting.

 As it turns out to this simple feature turns into a large task.
-Others yet have said that it isn’t recording that causes them issue.
+Others yet have said that it isn’t the recording that causes the issue.

 Instead, the problem arises when trying to get it to actually work.
 When it does, however, it seems to do fine.